Betong1337/opscript/README.md

 6. When setup is finished open up script.exe
 7. Enjoy the script!

+### Keybinds
+If you want a keybind that is not default go to this website: https://w3c.github.io/uievents/tools/key-event-viewer.html and press the key you want to assign and write the green keyCode into the setup.exe.
+Like if you want Shift the keycode for Shift is just Shift.
+#### Video Below showing that better

 ### DEFAULT SETTINGS
-Main Set Settings hotkey: v
+1. Main Set Settings hotkey: v
-Set 30 FPS: b
+2. Set 30 FPS: b
-Set 60 FPS: n
+3. Set 60 FPS: n
-Set 90 FPS: m
+4. Set 90 FPS: m
-Set 120 FPS: l
+5. Set 120 FPS: l

 ### VIDEO SHOWING HOW TO INSTALL